georgeweigt/quantum-gates/README.md

 vector.
 The file `quantum-gates.h` implements rotation matrices using component arithmetic.
-See the demo programs for examples of how to include `quantum-gates.h` and implement quantum algorithms in C.
+See the demo programs `*-demo.c` for examples of how to include `quantum-gates.h` and implement quantum algorithms in C.

 The following quantum gates are implemented in `quantum-gates.h`